 The Bonsai Basics classes are a perfect way for new, and members with less experience to learn the basics of bonsai and work on their trees.
 Classes are held once a month.
 Each class covers different topics from potting and wiring to wintering your trees.
 These classes are led by experienced club members with a “hands-on’ work on your own trees.
 Come and join the fun and learn bonsai.

 Note: Bonsai Basics is a hands-on class.
-It is recommended that participants must have at least two trees to work on.
-They must be willing to buy wire and tools needed for working on their trees.
+It is recommended that participants must have at least two trees to work on, but you can also observe other members if you don’t have a tree yet.
+Suggestions can also be given to where to purchase a tree if you have not done so yet.
+You must be willing to buy wire and tools needed for working on their trees.
 Members with more experience are encouraged to attend sessions of interest or if they just want to work on their trees.

 Attendance is voluntary; pick and choose the meetings of interest to you, no sign-up required.